Back to blog

 No regeneration.
 No fight.
 The action log records the PM edited the file, the agent classified it, the baseline updated.
 Everything's on the record.

-A different scenario: the designer drops fourteen PNGs into stages/design/artifacts/.
-The drift gate notices fourteen new files, fires the assessment with change_kind: "added" and is_binary: true.
+A different scenario: the designer drops fourteen PNGs into the design stage's artifacts directory.
+The drift gate notices fourteen new files and fires the assessment.
 Text files come with a unified diff.
-Opaque binaries — fonts, archives, PDFs — get the SHA pair as the receipt and nothing else, because there's nothing else to render.
+Opaque binaries — fonts, archives, PDFs — get the hash pair as the receipt and nothing else, because there's nothing else to render.
 Images sit between the two.
-The SHA pair tells the engine what happened, but the useful diff for an image is visual: before-and-after thumbnails, side-by-side, on the assessment screen.
+The hash pair tells the engine what happened, but the useful diff for an image is visual: before-and-after thumbnails, side-by-side, on the assessment screen.
 Designs land as PNGs more often than they land as Markdown, and "look at this" is the diff that matters.
-The engine today treats every binary the same — image-aware drift is the next iteration, and the SPA already renders uploaded mockups through MockupEmbeds (packages/haiku-ui/src/pages/review/shared/MockupEmbeds.tsx), the component path the drift surface will reuse.
-The agent classifies the additions as ignore — designer-provided artifacts, accepted as canonical.
+The engine today treats every binary the same — image-aware drift is the next iteration.
+The agent classifies the additions as canonical, designer-provided artifacts.
 Next time /haiku:revisit design runs, the elaborate phase sees the PNGs as inputs, not as work to redo.

 The intent dir is a workshop.
 The drift gate is the receipt every craftsperson hands in at the end of their shift.
 The action log is the ledger.
 The compensating control is observation, not permission.